jescresswell/jescresswell.github.io/_pages/about.md

 My current interest in generative modeling is how to properly account for the implications of the manifold hypothesis - that high-dimensional natural data belong to low-dimensional manifolds.
 To accurately represent natural data, generative models should learn both manifold structure and the distribution of data on the manifold.
 My work with our group at Layer 6 AI is aimed at developing rigorous techniques that solve foundational problems in generative modeling.

 ### News:
+- Apr.
+2024 - I'll be serving as an Area Chair for NeurIPS 2024
+- Mar.
+2024 - We had a paper selected for a [Hightlight](https://arxiv.org/abs/2312.10144) at CVPR 2024, and two posters accepted to the ICLR workshops [BGTP](https://sites.google.com/view/bgpt-iclr24) and [GenAI4DM](https://sites.google.com/view/genai4dm-iclr2024)
+- Feb.
+2024 - At TD Bank's annual patent awards I was nominated for both Inventor of the Year, and Invention of the year, while crossing the half-century mark for patents filed
 - Jan.
 2024 - Another [Poster](https://openreview.net/forum?id=EpYnZpDpsQ) accepted to ICLR 2024, which also had an [Oral](https://table-representation-learning.github.io/#accepted-papers) at the NeurIPS Table Representation Workshop
 - Dec.
 2023 - I'm happy to say that our [paper](https://openreview.net/forum?id=lTOku838Zv) on topology-aware learning is published in TMLR
 - Dec.
 2023 - I was named a [Top Reviewer](https://neurips.cc/Conferences/2023/ProgramCommittee) at NeurIPS 2023.
-I'll also be reviewing for ICML 2024.
+I'll also be reviewing for ICML 2024
 - Sept.
 2023 - One [Poster](https://openreview.net/forum?id=08zf7kTOoh) accepted at NeurIPS, a massive project with 10 authors from Layer 6 AI
 - May 2023 - Nature Communications has published my [paper](https://www.nature.com/articles/s41467-023-38569-4) on decentralized federated learning with differential privacy guarantees
 - Jan.
 2023 - We had two papers accepted at ICLR 2023 including one [Spotlight (notable top 25%)](https://openreview.net/forum?id=qLOaeRvteqbx) and a [Poster](https://openreview.net/forum?id=Rvee9CAX4fi)